 It’s super easy to learn how to make a gift box out of scrapbook paper.
 You know what kind of gifts are the best ones?
 The small ones that fit inside the small little box, too!

-Something that speaks to the heart and isn’t just store-bought gigantic electronic for the sake of fulfilling a “gift quota.”
+I love something that speaks to the heart and isn’t just store-bought gigantic electronic for the sake of fulfilling a “gift quota.”
 (Umm….I love my electronics, but some things are more precious than that).

-To honor the small gifts in life, here is a really cool tutorial on how to wrap up your awesome heart-felt gift with something handmade: your own DIY gift box from scrapbook paper:
+To honor the small gifts in life here is a really cool tutorial on how to wrap up your awesome heartfelt gift with something handmade: your own DIY gift box from scrapbook paper:

 Then go grab some awesome little treats….toys….candy…..really, anything that will fit inside a 4 x 4 box…..